Ethan0429/COSC102-Lab-Writeups/labs/lab9.md

 - `clear()` - Just throwing this out there, **you'll almost certainly use this at least once**.
 - `string` - This might seem obvious, you'll have to use it in the lab anyway of course.
 But remember that a `string` is BASICALLY juts a `vector` but all of its elements are `char`s.
 It gives provides the same methods your familiar with from `vector` like `push_back()` and `pop_back()` - two things I used in my code.
 - `seekg()`/`tellg()` - these two methods belong to `fstream`. **You'll have to use both at least once**.
 - Google - Not even joking.
 If you don't understand how something works like `getline`, `ignore`, `clear`, Google is your friend.
 Google until your fingers are bleeding, because I swear it will solve most of your problems.
 I would bet 99% of the stuff I know in terms of programming is thanks to Google.
 Don't know what `seekg()` does?
 GOOGLE IT.
 You'll see exactly what it does when you do that.
 Once you've learned what it does, you might be a bit confused on how to use it for your particular case.
 Let's say you learn that `seekg()` allows you to move the file pointer for a currently open file to a certain position.
 (So in english, it lets you move around in your file.)
 You know that now, but how do I move to the beginning of the file?
-GOOGLE IT. (unless you learned it already in which case :heart:)
+GOOGLE IT. (unless you learned it already in which case ❤️)

 # Restrictions